 While curtailing during peak demand times is extremely beneficial to businesses looking to cut energy costs, it is also a very healthy practice for the grid.
 This is because times of peak demand put a great deal of strain on the grid, its infrastructure, and the generators so curtailing actually relieves some of that stress and allows operations to run more smoothly.

 We are committed to ensuring our clients have the knowledge and the means to avoid energy costs to reach their budget goals.
 In this vein, we offer a complimentary Peak Notification Service to our clients in which we look at weather patterns, historical trends, and a myriad of other data to predict the occurrence of peak events.
 Our Service alerts them via email, text, or through a phone call of these incoming peak demand times with an explanation of why we’ve forecasted them so clients can implement their curtailment strategy at the right time.

 With every business having their own specific KPIs, daily operations, and budget goals to adhere to, we work closely with our clients to develop a structured and effective curtailment plan that is the right fit for their business so curtailing doesn’t disrupt operations.

 While many brokers and suppliers offer similar services, it is important to note that not all are created equal.
-To learn more about our Peak Notification Service, be sure to check out this post.

 Peak Curtailment Strategies